mrispoli24/mrispoli24.github.io/_drafts/start-with-semantics.md

 ### Why Do Semantics Even Matter?

 As a standards nut and perfectionist, I often find myself in debate about why exactly semantics are important with other developers.
-The standard response is always, *"well it works, that's what's important, who cares what is under the hood?
+The standard response is always, *"Well it works.
+That's what's important.
+Who cares what is under the hood?
 The client can't see it."*

 Taking pride in one's work is all about the unseen, what goes on when no one is looking.
 How would you like it if the person insulating your house did it in a sub par fashion, knowing no one would look beneath the sheet rock for a decade or more.
 It's about taking ownership of your craft, and doing it in the most efficient and eloquent method possible--because you want to be an example to follow.

 Semantics ensures accessibility, which is at the core of the internet.
 Hyper Text Markup Language was originally created as a means for researchers to share information with one another.
 The tags themselves are designed to outline information, they were created to mean something.
 The internet's beauty is in it's ability to transfer information, HTML outlines that information and gives it meaning to both the computer and the user.
 It's easy to get caught up in the internet as a means for entertainment, sales, or marketing--but we cannot forget that it's revolutionary beauty is in the ability to share information in a universal format.
-Semantics ensures this primary mission lives on, even as the web becomes more cluttered with the obstuse.
+Semantics ensures this primary mission lives on, even as the web becomes more cluttered with the obtuse.

 Efficiency and extensibility are promoted by semantics.
 By separating structure, presentation, and behavior we use code in the most efficient way possible and also make it easier to make changes and upgrade that code well into the future.
 Again we keep the information in tact first and foremost, the rest is just noise.